Sitefinity/Telerik.Sitefinity.Translations.TranslationsCom/README.md

 ##API Overview: TranslationsComConnector
 The <strong>TranslationsComConnector</strong> class has properties that hold information about the connector.
 The following table summarizes these API properties.

-**NOTE** In this tutorial, you do not use all of the methods listed below.
+**NOTE:** In this tutorial, you do not use all of the methods listed below.
 You can use the table below as reference, as well.
 #### TranslationsCom specific properties
 <table>
 	<thead>